gambitproject/gambit/doc/tools.simpdiv.rst

    Randomly generate COUNT starting points.
 Only applicable if option :option:`gambit-simpdiv -r` is also specified.

+.. cmdoption:: -R

+   Seeds the random number generator used to generate starting points with the specified value, so that the sequence of points generated by :option:`-r`/:option:`-n` can be reproduced across runs.
+If not specified, the generator is seeded from system entropy.
+Requires :option:`-n`.

 .. cmdoption:: -q

    Suppresses printing of the banner at program launch.